MidanAhmed/dbkrak/README.md

-# 🐙 krakn
+# 🐙 krakenn

-**krakn** is a cross-platform CLI tool that intelligently merges **production database data** with the **test/staging schema**, allowing developers to test new schema changes on real data—safely, efficiently, and repeatably.
+**krakenn** is a cross-platform CLI tool that intelligently merges **production database data** with the **test/staging schema**, allowing developers to test new schema changes on real data—safely, efficiently, and repeatably.

 ---